 After child services rescued Genie, child psychologists devoted themselves to the girl’s recovery.
 Known as a “feral child,” Genie’s isolation from society in her formative years caused her to have stunted cognitive and behavioral abilities.
 She never developed the ability to communicate with language, although her behavioral and social skills improved with years of positive reinforcement and therapy.
 Since Genie, other cases of feral children have come to light, such as Danielle Crockett, known as “The Girl in the Window,” and Ukraine’s Oxana Malaya.

 The courts arrested Genie’s parents, but Clark took his own life before the trial.
 The judge subsequently dismissed the charges against Irene.
 In 1994, Nova - a PBS series - released an Emmy-winning documentary about Genie called Secret of the Wild Child.
 As of 2016, Genie lives in a Los Angeles facility as a permanent ward of the state.

-Her Family Locked Her In A Basement And Ignored Her
+Her Family Locked Her In A Room And Ignored Her

-While her mother was hardly the best parent, it was her mother's actions that eventually did save her.
-Genie's mom had attempted to interact with the child when she could, but suffered such severe beatings that she was not able.
-She also attempted to give Genie extra food, but the girl was often unable to eat.
-No one was allowed to leave the house, except for Genie’s brother to go to school, but one day, after an argument, Genie's mother decided to run.
+Irene later told authorities she had attempted to interact with the child when she could, but suffered such severe beatings from Clark that she was not able.
+She maintained she also attempted to give Genie extra food, but the girl was often unable to eat.
+The courts later dropped the child abuse charges against Genie’s mother.